sarojaerabelli/py-fhe/README.md

 pip install -e .
 ```

 This should install the necessary dependencies.

+## Tests
-You can then run all the unit tests as follows:
+You can run all the unit tests as follows:
 ```sh
 pytest
 ```